Hecter94/EndlessSky-PluginArchive/Working/All Plugins/Core Mining Inc/Readme.txt

 		hunting mission, which included lowering the level of the nemesis ship, and giving you an unmarked escort.
 Added landscape to Keselrig.

+-0.1.8-
+	~Very small update fixing a bug where a mission wouldn't show up.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 5. Known Issues